Aspartame: Water quality

-Headaches are the most common symptom reported by consumers.
-While one small review noted aspartame is likely one of many dietary triggers of migraines, in a list that includes "cheese, chocolate, citrus fruits, hot dogs, monosodium glutamate, aspartame, fatty foods, ice cream, caffeine withdrawal, and alcoholic drinks, especially red wine and beer", other reviews have noted conflicting studies about headaches and other studies lack any evidence and references to support this claim.

 Mechanism of action

 The perceived sweetness of aspartame (and other sweet substances like acesulfame potassium) in humans is due to its binding of the heterodimer G protein-coupled receptor formed by the proteins TAS1R2 and TAS1R3.
-Aspartame is not recognized by rodents due to differences in the taste receptors.
+Rodents do not experience aspartame as sweet-tasting, due to differences in their taste receptors.

 Metabolites

 Aspartame is rapidly hydrolyzed in the small intestine by digestive enzymes which break aspartame down into methanol, phenylalanine, aspartic acid, and further metabolites, such as formaldehyde and formic acid.
 Due to its rapid and complete metabolism, aspartame is not found in circulating blood, even following ingestion of high doses over 200 mg/kg.

 Aspartic acid

 Aspartic acid (aspartate) is one of the most common amino acids in the typical diet.
 As with methanol and phenylalanine, intake of aspartic acid from aspartame is less than would be expected from other dietary sources.
 At the 90th percentile of intake, aspartame provides only between 1% and 2% of the daily intake of aspartic acid.